 Article X. Dissolution of Chapter and Liquidation of Assets

 The Chapter may be dissolved by a vote of two-thirds of Chapter members in good standing.
 Upon dissolution of the Chapter, and after all of its liabilities and obligations have been paid, satisfied and discharged, or adequate provisions made therefore, all of the Chapter’s remaining assets shall be distributed first to The Lincoln Chapter of the Association for Talent Development.
-If The Lincoln Chapter of the Association for Talent Development is no longer in existence, then to and the Association for Talent Development (National Chapter).
-If Association for Talent Development is no longer in existence, then to one or more organizations described in Section 501(c)(3) of the Internal Revenue Code of 1954 or any successor thereto, as amended from time to time.
+If The Lincoln Chapter of the Association for Talent Development is no longer in existence, then to the Association for Talent Development (International Association).
+If the Association for Talent Development is no longer in existence, then to one or more organizations described in Section 501(c)(3) of the Internal Revenue Code of 1954 or any successor thereto, as amended from time to time.